orangeduck/CPP_COMPLETE/README.md

 ...
 ```

 There are two problems with this approach.
 The first is that a number of functions must be created as deep as the stack.
 The second is that the `COND` or `UPDATE` functions must not contain in themselves any reference to the `REPEAT` macro.
-Even trivial loops such as `while(X != 10) { X += 2; }` cannot be expressed via the above method because `X += 2` requires addition and `X != 10` requires subtraction.
+Even trivial loops such as `while(X != 10) { X += 2; }` cannot be expressed via the above method because `X += 2` requires addition and `X != 10` requires subtraction - both of which may be defined in terms of `REPEAT`.

 Another method is explained by [pfultz](https://github.com/pfultz2/Cloak/wiki/Is-the-C-preprocessor-Turing-complete%3F) which removes several of these issues.
 I attempted his implementation but encountered several issues of my own.
 In general the semantics of this particular behavior of delayed evaluation were too complicated to get my head around and unify with the rest of my system.
+It also exhibited the issues with conditionals explained above - but because there was no finite stack depth it tended toward infinite recursion.

 In the end I implemented a combination of the two.
 The recursion depth `$` is explicitly passed in to allow for recursive functions to call other recursive functions, and a more general pattern is used to capture all kinds of recursive functions.